A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Experiments

-Given the ground truth community structure of the graphs, we analysed both the informative and the noisy case.
+Given the ground truth community structure of the graphs, we analyzed both the informative and the noisy case.
 For the noisy case, we study two settings.
 In the first one, we added a noisy layer to the informative layers, whereas in the second setting we considered networks with 2 layers, where the first one is the graph obtained aggregating all the layers and the other one is just noise.
 The noisy layers are generated via uniform (Erd\H{o}s–R\'enyi) random graphs with edge probability $p \in \{0.01, 0.03, 0.05\}$.
-For each value of $p$, and each dataset, we generated 10 random instances and for each instance we run our methods 10 times with different random initial community orderings.
+For each value of $p$, and each dataset, we generated 10 random instances and for each instance, we run our methods 10 times with different random initial community orderings.

 In Tables \ref{tab:1}--\ref{tab:3} we report the average accuracy and NMI scores over the samples and the random initializations.
 The best and second best values are highlighted with a gray box, with the best values having a bold font.
 We further consider the average performance ratio score values $\rho_{\mathrm{Acc}}$ and $\rho_{\mathrm{NMI}}$, quantified as follows: for a given measure $M_{a,d}$ (where $M_{a,d}$ is either accuracy or NMI obtained by algorithm $a$ over the dataset~$d$), the \emph{performance ratio} is $r_{a,d}=M_{a,d}/\max\{M_{a,d}\text{ over all } a\}$.
 The average performance ratios of each algorithm $\rho_{\mathrm{Acc}}$ and $\rho_{\mathrm{NMI}}$ (for accuracy and NMI, respectively) are then obtained averaging $r_{a,d}$ over all the datasets $d$.
-The closer is the average performance ratio of an algorithm to 1, the better will be the overall performance of that algorithm.
+For any algorithm, the closer the average performance ratio to 1, the better the overall performance.